youcef-Ismael/Lumi-bot/lumi-bot/lumi-frontend/README.md

 To running this app you should have angular and npm in your computer

-download the zip file of lumi-frontend foler extract dan open lumi-frontend folder open cmd from that folder run npm install to install the dependencies after that, run npm start or ng serve it will open localhost:4200 in the browser enjoy!!
+Lumi Bot APP

+1. Please install npm first in your laptop
+2. Then install angular with npm machine
+3. Download the file lumi-frontend.zip from this github repo
+4. Extract that and go to lumi-frontend folder
+5. Open CMD from that folder
+6. Run npm install
+7. then run npm start
+8. Enjoy!!